 Defense attorney Jeffrey Engle served as a juvenile hearing examiner for Dauphin County for the better part of seven (7) years.
 He has seen and judged thousands of juvenile delinquency and dependency matters throughout those years.
 He was fortunate to be one of only four attorneys appointed by the president judge of Dauphin County to serve the Dauphin County Court System, which handles approximately 5,000 delinquency matters in a year.
 His knowledge and experience with the juvenile court system, combined with the earned respect of his peers and the judges of the Commonwealth, provide your child with the very best representation.
+He works alongside renowned criminal defense attorney Elisabeth K.H.
+Pasqualini to give your child the best defense possible throughout Pennsylvania.

 "The Condition of Being a Boy Does Not Require a Kangaroo Court."